 The MBA Archive Collection constitutes a unique resource, holding key documents relating to the early history of the MBA and the marine biological sciences in general.
 This helps locate marine biological sciences at the core of the natural sciences today.

 The MBA Archive Collection was catalogued between 1994 and 1996 with funding from the British Library and the Pilgrim Trust.
-The Catalogue of the MBA Archive Collection is available online as an Occasional Publication of the MBA.
+The Catalogue of the MBA Archive Collection was published as Occasional Publication of the MBA, and is available online here.

 The MBA Object Collection